-Today’s Guest Tackler is Meryl Carver.
+Today’s guest blogger is Meryl Carver.
 She is going to share her secret to meal planning with us!

 It’s Tuesday afternoon, and my spouse texts from work, “What do we have for dinner tonight?”
 My answer used to be a quizzical, “Ummmm….?”, but not anymore.